Keynecta/keynecta.com/content/training/online-osha-training.md

     heading: We Provide OSHA Video Conferencing
     body: >-
       Receive online OSHA video conferencing instruction from an experienced trainer.
-The trainer will work with attendees to center training around your organization's unique needs.
+Train a single employee or entire safety committee at once.
+Ask how we can assist with your OSHA training needs.
     image_1:
       image_url: /uploads/linkedin-sales-solutions-be5avkfv9ho-unsplash.jpg
       image_alt: Person on computer video call